How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 Figurine or Seamed shapes state newer manufacturing of a lower valuation.

-3. Bottle Color
+3. Check the Color

 Vintage cologne bottles from the 17th – 18th century are clear and transparent.
 They may have a slight brown or green tint, but they aren’t opaque and display the contents clearly.
 So, they have a high valuation from $40 – 50, depending on the level of the scent inside.